Writing an introduction can make your head spin.

-It’s just blocks of texts that business put up in hopes it’ll stick.
+It’s just blocks of text that businesses put up in hopes it’ll stick.

-If you want to get the results you’re wishing for from content, then you must explain what the benefit is of reading it before getting into the meat and potatoes.
+If you want to get the results you wish for from content, then you must explain what the benefit is of reading it before getting into the meat and potatoes.